maranoel013-dev/CCM101-NoelMara/Laboratory-05-Cloud-Data-Engineer/README.md

 ## Skills Learned

-- Understanding the difference between block, file, and object storage
+- I learned how block, file, and object storage are different.
-- Running a container with Docker and setting environment variables
+- I learned how to start a MinIO server using Docker.
+- I learned how to set a username and password using the -e flag.
-- Mapping ports and opening a service in the browser
+- I learned how to open a server in my browser using a port.
-- Creating a bucket and uploading objects in MinIO
+- I learned how to create a bucket and upload a file.
-- Writing documentation in Markdown
+- I learned how to write documentation in Markdown.